 Endo: 8 - The twice Asian Player of the Year scored a glorious free kick and always made himself available to receive the ball.
 He dictated the tempo of the game perfectly, always knowing when to slow things down and when to turn things up a notch.

-Hasebe: 7 - A hard working performance from the captain who like Matsui revelled playing against a Danish defense that at times had more holes than a block of cheese.
+Hasebe: 7 - A hard working performance from the captain who like Matsui revelled playing against a Danish defence that at times had more holes than a block of cheese.
 In addition he was disciplined in both his positional play and in the tackle.
 His performance was marred by a needless push to concede a soft penalty.

 Honda: 9 - The CSKA midfielder answered the call of his country for a striker after coach Okeda stated he believed Japan lacked a frontman.
 He oozed star quality throughout and scored a truly magnificent free kick.
 His movement caused plenty of problems in an unfamiliar lone striker role, relieving the pressure upfield and he was able to either draw the foul or bring his team-mates into play.
 Not solely a flair player, he was able to mix it with the physically imposing Agger and Kroldrup.

-Okubo 6 : Largely stationed over on the left hand side, he was lively without ever seriously constituting an attacking threat but to his credit he hassled and harried the opposition and helped to form the first line of defense.
+Okubo 6 : Largely stationed over on the left hand side, he was lively without ever seriously constituting an attacking threat but to his credit he hassled and harried the opposition and helped to form the first line of defence.

 Okazaki 6 : The striker scored a goal after he was brilliantly set up by Honda which will stand him in good stead should Japan need to chase the game against Paraguay